harun27/radar_sim/README.md

         - we combine multiple sensors (f.e. if we can measure the velocity too)

 ## Doing
-- Plot the errors and raw radar signal with the chosen maxima
-- Optimize the maximum finding algorithm
 - Tracking:
     - Clustering: Fuse the same target points to one single target
     - Data Association: Associate targets to tracks.
 Also initiate or delete tracks
+- Plot Errors for Tracks

 ## Done
 - Simulation of movement